-Notes to the financial statements for the year ended 31 December 2019
+Notes to the financial statements

 1. Reporting entity

 LOLC (Cambodia) Plc. (formerly known as Thaneakea Phum (Cambodia) Ltd.) ("the Company"), a licensed micro-finance institution, incorporated in the Kingdom of Cambodia and registered with the Ministry of Commerce ("MoC") as a public limited liability company under the registration number Co.
 1413 E/2002, dated 23 May 2002 and changed to the new registration number 00012829 dated 28 September 2015.
 After a change in the shareholding structure in September 2014, the Company became a subsidiary of LOLC Micro Investments Ltd., a company incorporated in Sri Lanka.
 The ultimate parent is LOLC Holdings PLC (previously known as Lanka ORIX Leasing Company PLC), a company incorporated in Sri Lanka and listed on the Colombo Stock Exchange.